AbdurRazzaq2004/CloudDevOpsProject/README.md

-# 🌐 iVolve CI/CD Infrastructure
+# 🌐 End-to-End GitOps CI/CD Pipeline on AWS

 A comprehensive end-to-end CI/CD infrastructure for containerized applications.
 This project leverages **Terraform** for AWS infrastructure provisioning, **Ansible** for automated configuration management, **Jenkins** for continuous integration, and **ArgoCD** for GitOps-based deployment to **Kubernetes** clusters.